-Though Adelaide may be small, it is never a city to fall behind on the latest advancements in fashion and particularly, the growing movement towards more sustainable production.
+Though Adelaide may be small, it is never a city to fall behind on the latest advancements in sustainable fashion labels.
+For thread-conscious shoppers, there’s a growing movement towards ethically sourced materials and sustainable production processes.

-Here are five Adelaide-based labels that not only care that you look your best, but want what’s best for the environment, too.
+Here are five Adelaide-based sustainable fashion labels that not only care that you look your best, but want what’s best for the environment, too.

 Stylist, designer and label founder Anny Duff has been at the forefront of sustainable fashion in Adelaide since 2012 with her community based approach to environmentally friendly clothing.
 Rebranding in 2016, GOOD STUDIOS (both a clothing and homewares store) champions the use of natural textiles such as hemp linens, cotton twill and jersey blends as well as premium Australian wool.

 Duff and the label take inspiration from the modern and minimalist aesthetics of Japanese and Scandinavian culture meaning that their designs are simple, yet extremely cutting edge.

 Founded in 2016 in response to the growing concern the impact of fast fashion is having on the environment, autark has made a name for itself by showing at multiple Melbourne and Adelaide Fashion Festivals.
 All of autark’s pieces are homemade by designer and founder Sophia McMahon who creates clothing that is both feminine and bold.

 McMahon also makes sure to use the most luxurious cottons, linens, silks and natural fibres and constructs her garments in a way to ensure wastage is minimised.
 Beautiful, thoughtful and ethical, autark is a brand that is representative of the strong modern woman.